-Known as the “Scotland of the East,” Shillong charms visitors with its cool climate, pine-covered hills, and colonial architecture.
-It offers a lively music culture, cozy cafes, and local markets.
-Whether you’re strolling around Ward’s Lake or enjoying panoramic views from Shillong Peak, this city perfectly blends nature and urban charm.
+The charming capital city blends colonial architecture, vibrant culture, and lively markets.
+Known as the “Scotland of the East,” Shillong delights visitors with its cool climate, pine-covered hills, and cozy cafes.
+Stroll around Ward’s Lake or enjoy panoramic views from Shillong Peak—this city perfectly merges nature and urban charm.

 Wettest place on Earth, stuns visitors with its dramatic cliffs, waterfalls, and limestone caves.
 Its mystical atmosphere is especially enchanting during the rains.